-Section 5 of the Indian Act relates to the Indian Register.
-There is currently no process for individuals to have their names voluntarily removed from the Indian Register and band list.
+Section 5 of the Indian Act relates to the Indian register.
+There is currently no process for an individual to have their name voluntarily removed from the Indian register and Band List.
 This concern was included in the Minister's Special Representative's final report.
-That report notes that reasons for which individuals may want to deregister include "wanting to identify and register as a Métis, belong[ing] to an American Indian Tribe [that does not permit the enrollment of people registered under the Indian Act] or for personal reasons."
-An individual who identifies as Métis, which is defined by the Métis National Council General Assembly as "a person who self-identifies as Métis, is distinct from other Aboriginal peoples, is of historic Métis Nation Ancestry and who is accepted by the Métis Nation," is not able to have Métis membership if that person is registered under the Indian Act.
-The Special Representative recommended that the Indian Act include a provision to permit deregistration and that the names of descendants of deregistered individuals not be removed from the Indian Register.
+That report notes that reasons an individual may want to remove their name from the register include "wanting to identify and register as a Métis, belong to an American Indian Tribe that does not permit the enrollment of people registered under the Indian Act, or for personal reasons."
+An individual who identifies as Métis, which is defined by the Métis National Council General Assembly as "a person who self-identifies as Métis, is distinct from other Aboriginal peoples, is of historic Métis Nation Ancestry and who is accepted by the Métis Nation," is not able to have Métis membership if they are registered under the Indian Act.
+The Special Representative recommended that the Indian Act include a provision to permit deregistration and that the names of descendants of deregistered individuals not be removed from the Indian register.

-Clause 3 of Bill C-38 adds section 5(8) so that a person can apply in writing to have their name removed from the register, and ISC is then required to do so.
-If a person is a member of a First Nation for which ISC maintains the band list (meaning that a First Nation has not assumed control of its membership under section 10 of the Indian Act), the person's name will also be removed from that band list.
-A person whose name is removed, or whose parent's, grandparent's or other ancestor's name is removed, is still entitled to be registered (clause 9).
+Clause 3 of Bill C-38 adds section 5(8) so that a person can apply in writing to have their name removed from the register.
+The department is then required to remove that person's name.
+If the person is a member of a First Nation for which the department maintains the Band List (meaning that a First Nation has not assumed control of its membership under section 10 of the Indian Act), their name will also be removed from that Band List.
+A person whose name is removed, or whose parent, grandparent or other ancestor's name is removed, is still entitled to be registered (clause 9).